-How COVID-19 has reshaped the enforcement of the 21st Century Cures Act
+How COVID-19 reshaped 21st Century Cures Act enforcement

 Back in March, new rules mandating how health systems must improve their interoperability methods were published by the Department of Health and Human Services.
 In a new white paper, IMO’s Chief Medical Officer, Andrew S. Kanter, MD, explores how the coronavirus pandemic has changed the plans for implementation and revealed gaps in the legislation.